drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-05/exercise.md

 Filename: execute_fns.rs
 -->

 > Hey, maybe it was all just a dream.
 Just another cyborg fever dream, a biological quirk of your electro-chemical psyche.
-These Portal modifications, wouldn't it be great to take the credit for this work?
+These Portal modifications, wouldn't it be so great to take the credit for that idea?
+Of course it was all you.
+You're so clever, cyborg.

 In a moment we'll finish the minting logic, but first let's think about `passport-token`'s `ExecuteMsg::Mint`.
 Its message type looks like this: